Glåmdalen (newspaper)

 Glåmdalen is a local newspaper published in Kongsvinger, Norway.
-It is named after the district Glåmdalen, and covers southern Hedmark with offices in Solør, Skarnes and Nes, Akershus.
+It is named after the district Glåmdalen, and covers southern Innlandet and northeastern Akershus counties.
+The newspaper has offices in Solør, Skarnes, and Årnes.

 History and profile

 The newspaper was established in 1926 as Kongsvinger Arbeiderblad, and had a connection to the Norwegian Labour Party.
 It changed its name in 1943, and later became non-partisan.
 Glåmdalen changed to tabloid format in 1997 and launched its Internet site in 2000.

 Glåmdalen is published by the company Glåmdalen AS, which is owned 100% by Amedia.
 In 2011, the paper won the World Young Reader Prize of WAN/IFRA in the Public Service category.

 In a study dated 2016 Glåmdalen was found to contain the epithet Negro (Norwegian: neger) at the lowest frequency in the period between 1970 and 2014 with 14 references.

 Glåmdalen had a circulation of 18,531 in 2010.
 The 2013 circulation of the paper was 16,523 copies.
 Next year it sold 15,4244 copies.